yboys0504/wsd/README.md

 We used the [WSD Evaluation Framework](http://lcl.uniroma1.it/wsdeval/) for training and evaluating our model.

+## Description of files and folders
+<b>biencoder.py</b> is the main file of the model and the interface for program execution.
+<b>get_wn30.py</b> is a program file for obtaining the meaning of words in WordNet 3.0.

+<b>wsd_models</b> folder contains two files, namely <b>util.py</b> and <b>models.py</b>. models.py is the main model of the program, which is called by biencoder.py; util.py is the extracted public method.

+<b>data</b> folder contains training data sets, evaluation data sets and development data sets.
+Its structure is the same as that of the publisher of the dataset [here](http://lcl.uniroma1.it/wsdeval/home).

+<b>ckpt</b> folder is the model parameter data saved during the running of the program, and our pre-trained model is also saved in this directory.
+But because Github has requirements on the size of the uploaded file, we published it to Google Drive, and the specific address is given in this folder.

 ## How to Run
 To train a biencoder model, run `python biencoder.py --data-path $path_to_wsd_data --ckpt $path_to_checkpoint`.
 The required arguments are: `--data-path`, which is the filepath to the top-level directory of the WSD Evaluation Framework; and `--ckpt`, which is the filepath of the directory to which to save the trained model checkpoints and prediction files.
 The `Scorer.java` in the WSD Framework data files needs to be compiled, with the `Scorer.class` file in the original directory of the Scorer file.